Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/design.rst

 Expressions classes contain methods to test whether an expression tree is in each of these categories.
-Additionally, Pyomo includes custom expression classes for expression trees that are not potentially variable.
+Additionally, Pyomo includes custom expression classes for expression trees that are *not potentially variable*.
 These custom classes will not normally be used by developers, but they provide an optimization of the checks for potentially variability.